JaimeQuistian/FristRepositorio/README.md

 # FristRepositorio
-Read me
-Exersice of the a Student
+Read me: Exersice of the a Student